jiridj/deliver-attacks/README.md

 Try to repeatedly invoke the `/auth/reset` endpoint with invalid one-time passwords.
 You'll notice that again there is no limit on the number of times you can attempt to reset the password.

 > [**Attack #4:**](docs/attack-4/README.md)
-> This leaves the application vulnerable to yet another type of [brute force attack](docs/attack-4/README.md).
+> This leaves the application vulnerable to yet another type of brute force attacks.
 >
-> **Because the complexity of the one-time password is low, an attacker is guaranteed to compromise all accounts they have been able to identify previously.**
+> **Because the complexity of the one-time password is low, an attacker is guaranteed to compromise all accounts they have been able to identify previously.
+We have now compromised all identified registered accounts.**

 ### Part 3: More reconnaissance